Early Childhood Education

 Upon completion of this course, the student will be able to:

-- compare and contrast different theoretical perspectives used in the study of child development.
+• compare and contrast major theories of child development.

-- differentiate typical and atypical behavior of children.
+• differentiate between characteristics of typical and atypical development of children.

 ECE 314 The Child, the Family and the Community